Pamyt/GPT-Rewind/README.md

 - **Language Detection**: Identify natural languages and programming languages used
 - **Behavioral Insights**: Discover politeness patterns, emoji usage, and interaction styles
 - **Export Functionality**: Save your annual summary as an image

+## Change Log
+- Support Windows platform on 2025/12/13 🎉 Thanks for bug report from @zengly22

 ## Installation